vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 be pushing to improve (though I might experience continued improvement).

+However, as of 2024-11-30, I am pausing efforts to aggressively build toward the target threshold, by reducing my exercise frequency to every 4 days.
+This is a trade-off for time (and keeping in mind that winter tends to have a higher load of work related to cooking, food purchases, eating, and cleaning, so I am more pressed for time).
+I may return to a more aggressive build mode in the future.

-## Current protocol and status as of 2024-10-14
+## Current protocol and status as of 2024-12-01

 I do two successive breath holds in the morning, with a gap of about a minute in between.
 Each breath hold generally lasts between 50 and 80